ledoge/dogegen/README.md

 ## Setting HDR metadata

-If you require HDR metadata (specifically maxCLL, maxFALL and maxMDL) to be sent, you can enter the following command first:
+If you require HDR metadata (specifically maxCLL, maxFALL and maxDML) to be sent, you can enter the following command first:

 ```
 maxcll 1000